OCowper/CS2810Restaurant/README.md

 on running:
 when prompted enter your database username and password (see "docker instructions.rtf") on a first time start up make sure you enter "Y" - you should see sql statements outputted to the console.
-THE SYSTEM WILL NOT WORK IF YOU DO NOT TYPE IN Y (MUST BE CAPITAL) default staff login is:
+THE SYSTEM WILL NOT WORK IF YOU DO NOT TYPE IN Y (MUST BE CAPITAL). default staff login is:
 id: 123456789
 password: pass1
+there is an odd glitch where in some systems the same instance of the program ran with first time setup of the project fails on a customer submitting an order. if this occurs just run the project again without first time setup and it will work.